 If you have a funeral director, they can show you their range of coffins.
 However, you don’t have to buy the coffin through them.
 You can get one online from comparethecoffin.com(opens in a new tab) or from an independent company to save money.

-4. Work out how much the funeral
+4. Work out how much the funeral will cost

 That price doesn’t even include the optional extras, like a memorial, flowers or transport.